HomeEnvironmentWhy Do The Oceans Need to Be Saved?

 The potential for human injury is another negative impact of ocean dumping.
 One of the most popular vacation spots around the world is the beach.
 There are beaches in just about every country in the world, and people love to visit them.
 However, when people dump their trash in the ocean, eventually that trash makes it to the shore and the shallower, shore-side parts of the ocean.

-People can injure themselves by stepping on broken glass bottles, rusty nails, and bits of metal, and sharp edges of busted aluminum cans.
+People can injure themselves by stepping on broken glass bottles, rusty nails, bits of metal, and sharp edges of busted aluminum cans.
 This is particularly dangerous in the shallow parts of the ocean because the water hides these items from view and makes them nearly impossible to see.
 Furthermore, these items can pick up all kinds of toxins, and cutting oneself on the contaminated items can cause allergic reactions and more serious medical illnesses.

 Can We Turn It Around?

 With all the pollution in the oceans today and places like Garbage Island existing in different parts of the world, it almost seems impossible to turn this trend around and change anything.
 However, it can be done.
 Environmentally friendly companies are working on creating more sustainable items.
-For instance, there is a brewery that is making their plastic rings for their six packs out of edible materials that are safe for fish and marine life to eat rather than harmful plastic.
+For instance, there is a brewery that is making plastic rings for their six packs out of edible materials that are safe for fish and marine life to eat rather than harmful plastic.

 However, we all have to do our parts, too.
 Less pollution starts at home.
 Buy recyclable materials and recycle them.
 Avoid buying and using discardable plastic in favor of reusable items, and if you really want to help, volunteer to pick up trash along a nearby beach or even a road near your home and recycle any recyclable trash that you can find.